How club management software helps a Parkour business owner

 Parkour in the UK

 I was never very good at being told what to do, so I have always known I was going to work for myself.
 I came from a history of gymnastics, having done it since a very young age, but always found gymnastics as a sport to be fairly restrictive, constructed on competition, with a very rigid set of rules and regulations.
-My background was always in performative gymnastics rather than competition gymnastics, and I loved performing in crowds and doing arena displays and all of that which I love.
+My background was always in performance gymnastics rather than competition gymnastics, and I loved performing in crowds and doing arena displays and all of that which I love.
 I just like jumping around and showing off.

 Discovery of Parkour